Tech Billionaires Are Buying Miami: What Larry Page, Sergey Brin, and Zuckerberg's Moves Mean for the Market

 When a billionaire buys in a neighborhood, the entire market around them shifts.
 This is not theory.
 It is observable in the data.

 Coconut Grove is now experiencing a measurable increase in ultra-luxury demand.
 According to the Miami Association of Realtors, waterfront listings in the Grove above $10 million have seen significantly shorter days on market compared to two years ago.
 Buyers who might have focused exclusively on Miami Beach or Key Biscayne are now looking at the Grove because of the validation that comes with a $170 million commitment from one of the world's wealthiest individuals.
+For a full breakdown of how Miami's luxury neighborhoods compare, the neighborhoods hub lays out price tiers, demand drivers, and inventory levels side by side.
 The neighborhood's inventory of large waterfront lots is finite, which means the supply constraint will only intensify as more high-net-worth buyers follow Page's lead.

 Indian Creek Village is, for practical purposes, fully absorbed.
 There are approximately 40 estates on the island, and the ownership roster now includes multiple tech billionaires, hedge fund managers, and prominent international families.
 Properties on Indian Creek rarely come to market, and when they do, they trade quickly and at prices that reflect the extreme scarcity.
 For buyers seeking the same level of privacy, Fisher Island and Gables Estates are the closest alternatives, and both are seeing increased demand as a direct result.